OpenSKOS/OpenSKOS/README.md

 # 7. Development

 ## 7.1.
-Migration from OpenSKOS-1 to OpenSKOS-2.2-rc
+Migration from OpenSKOS-1 to OpenSKOS-2.2
-_**WARNING:** OpenSKOS 2.2.0-rc1 is a release candidate and not yet approved for production.
-It is very strongly recommended to back up all data before performing the following steps_
+_**WARNING:** It is very strongly recommended to back up all data before performing the following steps_

 In OpenSkos 2.2 Tenants and Collections in MySQL have been migrated from MySQL to the Jena triple store.